donnerhanson/compiler-construction-2021/lecture-12.1.md

 - the [typing rules](https://webassembly.github.io/spec/core/valid/index.html) and
 - the [operational semantics](https://webassembly.github.io/spec/core/exec/index.html).

-But while these are the most important reference, it is not a good starting point for learning the language.
+But while these are the most important references, this is not a necessarily the best starting point.

 Instead we take a language we know, C++, and see how to translate it to Wasm (or, rather, Wat).